Introduction & how configuration works

 Replaces / uses.
 A kernel-level packet filter on the gateway.
 It complements the inline Suricata layer: nftables makes fast stateless allow/deny decisions; Suricata performs deep inline inspection on the traffic nftables permits.

 Verify.
-Add a deny rule for a known destination/port from a routed test instance and confirm the connection is blocked; remove it and confirm the connection succeeds again.
+Add a deny rule for a known destination/port to one of the synced AWS Network Firewall policies, wait for the next sync, and confirm the connection is blocked from a routed test instance; remove it and confirm the connection succeeds again.
+The Firewall panel's nftables rule count reflects each sync.

 Domain / URL filtering